Ukraine-Russia crisis: What to know in the escalating crisis

 In a long, ranting speech during a meeting of his Security Council, Putin charged that Ukraine had inherited Russia’s historic lands and after the Soviet collapse was used by the West to contain Russia.

-Putin’s decree allows Russia to sign treaties with the separatist regions and openly send troops and weapons there.
-It says Russia will offer mutual assistance when requested by rebel leaders to “maintain peace.”
+Putin’s decrees allow Russia to sign treaties with the two separatist regions.
+In the meantime, they say Russia will provide military assistance to “maintain peace.”

 Western officials fear that Russia could invade Ukraine any moment, using skirmishes in eastern Ukraine as a pretext for an attack.